turkishcoffee/FSOtranslations/README.md

 # FreeSO Translation
 FreeSO Translation is designed to offer The Sims Online and FreeSO (or derivatives) to be avaiable in other languages and countries.
-This  maintained by [Simming Online Council](https://github.com/SOCouncil) and the FreeSO community.
+This is maintained by Zack Casey and the FreeSO community.

 You may translate any language here as you wish.
 Espernato, Klingon, or you own constructed language!